dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Quals/Solutions/Spring 2017.md

 Note that $m(K_n) = \left( \frac 9 {10} \right)^n \to 0$ and that the endpoints of intervals are never removed and are thus elements of $K$.
 Then for every $\varepsilon$, we can choose $n$ such that $\left( \frac 9 {10} \right)^n < \varepsilon$; then there is an endpoint of a removed interval $e_n$ satisfying $\abs{x - e_n} \leq  \left( \frac 9 {10} \right)^n < \varepsilon$.

-So every ball containing $x$ contains an endpoint of a removed interval and thus an element of $K$.
+So every ball containing $x$ contains some endpoint of a removed interval, and thus an element of $K$.

 ## 2